leonardoborges/octopress/source/_posts/2012-12-05-monads-in-small-bites-part-iii-monoids.markdown

 So that means we don't even need an `mconcat` function since in Clojure,  `reduce` works with monoids as well!

+> **Update**: this isn't entirely true.
+When I wrote this post I had in mind the version of `reduce` provided by the Clojure (1.5+) reducers library.
+The [source code](https://github.com/clojure/clojure/blob/master/src/clj/clojure/core/reducers.clj#L71) shows how that is the case.

+> The implementation of `reduce` in `clojure.core` however uses the first element of the collection being reduced over as its seed.

 But how the hell do you create a monoid in Clojure then?
 I'm glad you asked.
 Let's create our own *plus-monoid*!

 #### Your first monoid